 - Among mortgage holders, 23% of people from a minority ethnic group deferred a mortgage payment—6% more than those from a White ethnic group.

-- Those in this group were generally more likely to have experienced an increase in financial hardship and money worries during the pandemic: 'The gap between adults from a minority ethnic group and adults from a White ethnic group about paying their rend has widened since March 2020, from a difference of [9.4% pre-pandemic to 14.5%] in October 2020.'
+- Those in this group were generally more likely to have experienced an increase in financial hardship and money worries during the pandemic: 'The gap between adults from a minority ethnic group and adults from a White ethnic group about paying their rent has widened since March 2020, from a difference of [9.4% pre-pandemic to 14.5%] in October 2020.'
 (The House of Commons Library: Coronavirus: impact on household debt and savings)

-- From what we've seen of the data so far, the inequality between White ethnic groups and minority ethnic groups is related mainly to the areas people live in and how the coronavirus has had a proportionally higher impact on the most deprived areas of England.
+- From what we've seen of the data so far, the inequality between white ethnic groups and minority ethnic groups is related mainly to the areas people live in and how the coronavirus has had a proportionally higher impact on the most deprived areas of England.

 - A report by ONS has helpful information if you want to read more about this data.